KILGORETROUT111/Grieg/docs/verification.md

 > Replace names/fields to match your actual engine output; the theorem only needs the qualitative properties (periodic angle, bounded radius, dominance, transport).

+---

+## Addendum — Partial Autonomy and the Coexistence Interval
+⚠️ *Important: do not skip this section.*

+Grieg’s four phases (ALIVE, JAM, MEM, VAC) do not always collapse immediately.
+During evaluation, there exists an **interval of coexistence** where multiple phases
+are simultaneously present as variables, prior to resolution.

+- **Coexistence:** Distinct phases may be simultaneously valid (e.g. MEM transport
+  alongside VAC on an unwitnessed identifier).
+- **Autonomy:** These coexisting states are typed and ordered, yet not deterministic.
+- **Resolution:** Collapse occurs only at **transformational boundaries** (JAM entry,
+  MEM transport, VAC persistence, ALIVE default).
+- **Dominance law:** At resolution, the order JAM > MEM > VAC > ALIVE guarantees a
+  single outcome.
+- **Efficacy:**
+  - For researchers: coexistence exposes signal richness, aligned with
+    uncertainty/relativistic parallels.
+  - For enterprises: resolution ensures determinism at the interface,
+    avoiding ad-hoc exception paths.

+This addendum shows that Grieg models **two layers**:
+1. **Coexistence layer** — phases as parallel variables (informational,
+   uncertainty-aligned).
+2. **Resolution layer** — single deterministic outcome (operational,
+   system-aligned).

+Together, they define Grieg’s unique capacity to balance **uncertainty and rigor**
+in applied reasoning, across ERP, cybernetics, defense, and beyond.